-SEVENTEENTH SUNDAY AFTER PENTECOST September 27, 2020 Call To Worship Do not let me be put to shame, nor let my enemies triumph over me In you, Lord my God, I put my trust.
+SEVENTEENTH SUNDAY AFTER PENTECOST September 27, 2020

+Do not let me be put to shame, nor let my enemies triumph over me In you, LORD my God, I put my trust.

 Show me your ways, LORD, teach me your paths In you, LORD my God, I put my trust.

-Relieve the troubles of my heart and free me from my anguish In you, Lord my God, I put my trust. (adapted from Psalm 25) Prayer of the Day Holy God, maker, and redeemer of all.
+Relieve the troubles of my heart and free me from my anguish In you, LORD my God, I put my trust.

+Holy God, maker, and redeemer of all.

 You love us as your daughters and sons, calling us to follow you in both word and deed. and loving us when we get both wrong.
 Remind us of your faithfulness and empower us with your Spirit as we seek to be outposts of your kingdom here on Earth.
-Amen.